silas/node-jenkins/README.md

 This work is licensed under the MIT License (see the LICENSE file).

-## Note
+## Notes

-I used [python-jenkins](https://launchpad.net/python-jenkins) (BSD License) as a reference when implementing this client and its create/reconfigure job XML in the node-jenkins integration tests.
+[python-jenkins](https://launchpad.net/python-jenkins) (BSD License, see NOTES) was used as a reference when implementing this client and its create/reconfigure job XML was used in the tests.